Welcome to Uplus dental

 More serious problems may occur if the sac surrounding the impacted tooth becomes filled with fluid and enlarges to form a cyst.
-As the cyst grows it may hollow out the jaw and permanently damage neighboring teeth and the surrounding bone and nerves.
-Rarely, if a cyst is not treated, a tumor may develop from its walls and surgery may be needed to remove it.
+As the cyst grows it may hollow out the jaw and permanently damage neighbouring teeth and the surrounding bone and nerves.
+Rarely, if a cyst is not treated, a tumour may develop from its walls and surgery may be needed to remove it.

 As wisdom teeth develop, the roots become longer and the jaw bone denser.

 When it is necessary to remove impacted wisdom teeth in your thirties, forties or beyond, the postoperative course can be prolonged and there is a higher complication rate.

 Treating these complications is often more difficult and less predictable than with a younger patient.
 Healing may be slower and the chance of infection can be increased.

 If your impacted wisdom teeth are not removed in your teenage years or early in your twenties and they are completely impacted in bone, it may be advisable to wait until a localised problem (such as cyst formation or localised gum disease and bone loss) develops.